 Mountaineers will find no shortage of challenging routes on granite, basalt and limestone.
 The Bighorn Crags, Lost River Range, Sawtooths, Selkirks, Seven Devils and a host of individual peaks scattered throughout Idaho’s remaining mountain ranges provide high-quality Class 5 and Class 6 climbing opportunities.
 Many other peaks not suitable for technical climbing (because of rotten rock) offer exceptionally good Class 3 and Class 4 climbing on exposed ridges and incredible broken walls.

 Hikers will discover that many Idaho mountain summits are reached by trail and that many of Idaho’s most “chic” hiking destinations are not listed in hiking guidebooks.
-Trails lead to more than a hundred Idaho summits, ranging from craggy 7,009-foot Scotchman Peak in the Cabinet Mountains and nearly 10,000-foot Trinity Mountain in the Boise Mountains to tiny Three Tree Butte (3,330 feet) in the Hoodoo Mountains.
+Trails lead to more than 100 Idaho summits, ranging from craggy 7,009-foot Scotchman Peak in the Cabinet Mountains and nearly 10,000-foot Trinity Mountain in the Boise Mountains to tiny Three Tree Butte (3,330 feet) in the Hoodoo Mountains.